 When You Receive the I-797 Approval Notice and EAD

 - Make a copy of the Approval Notice and EAD (front and back) for your records

-- Make a copy of your EAD and write your UMID somewhere on the page.
-Scan and email to firstname.lastname@example.org with a note indicating you applied for OPT and have received your EAD.
+- Submit a scanned copy of your EAD card to the Interantional Center using our online form.
 We will keep a copy of the EAD in your record in the International Center.

 - Remember: You are not authorized to begin employment until the start date on the EAD arrives, even if you have the card in hand.

 If You Change Your Mind about Applying for OPT

 If for any reason you decide you do not want OPT, you must take immediate action to prevent your I-765 application from being adjudicated by USCIS (i.e. approved or denied).

 - Write (but do NOT send!) a letter to USCIS requesting your I-765 application be withdrawn.

 - Note “Re: I-765 Withdrawal” on the letter